Your Essential Boat Safety Equipment Checklist

 The investment in this kind of life-saving tech is part of a bigger picture.
 The global marine safety market was valued at around $5.2 billion in 2024, showing just how serious the industry is about keeping people safe out on the water.

 That number is expected to climb to nearly $9.8 billion by 2033, pushed by constant improvements in devices like EPIRBs and personal locator beacons.
-You can discover more insights about this growing market and see how it’s making boating safer for everyone.
+You can discover more insights about the growing marine safety market and see how it's making boating safer for everyone.

 Building Your Custom Onboard Safety Kit